What Is the Difference between Misdemeanors, Felonies, and Infractions in Texas?

 It takes a results-driven and experienced attorney to assert one of these defenses properly and successfully defend a client.
 That is why you need a criminal defense attorney in your corner to prove your defense and help you avoid a conviction.

-At The Law Office of Brett H. Pritchard, we are dedicated to protecting your freedom and reputation at all costs.
+At the Law Office of Brett H. Pritchard, we are dedicated to protecting your freedom and reputation at all costs.
 Our knowledgeable lawyers will help you identify the most appropriate defense in your particular case and present your case in the most convincing manner possible.

 Speak with our experienced attorneys regardless of whether you are facing an infraction, misdemeanor, or felony.
 Our lawyers understand how a criminal conviction can affect a person’s life, which is why our goal is to protect your rights and help you reach a favorable resolution in your criminal case.